Counseling

 It is designed to provide an overview of Visual Arts while studying a broad variety of art tools and materials.
 With an emphasis on studio production, this course is designed to develop higher level thinking, art related skills, art criticism, art history, and aesthetics.
 There is a fee for this class.
 (Half Year Class)

-Beginning band students will learn to play a band instrument, i.e. flute, oboe, clarinet, bassoon, saxophone, trumpet, French horn, trombone, baritone, and percussion.
+Beginning band students will learn to play a band instrument, i.e. flute, oboe, clarinet, bassoon, and percussion.
 In this course, students will learn to exhibit proper playing habits, develop sufficient technical facility, and develop a proper concept of tone quality on their instrument.
 The students will also continue to increase their music vocabulary, their sensitivity in intonation, and their accuracy in playing rhythms.
 Students will also build responsible rehearsal habits, and analyze music performances.
 There will be some evening concerts throughout the year.
 There is a fee for this class.
 (Full year class)

 Intermediate Band - 1740